-Welcome to the wonderful world of kayak angling, a fun and effective way to catch fish.
 Whether you own a sit-in or a sit-on-top model, outfitting a kayak for fishing isn't much different than outfitting any other boat.
 The small size and storage limitations of these vessels usually create the biggest challenges when outfitting a kayak.
 But don't fret — there's plenty of gear to help turn your kayak into a full-fledged fishing machine.

 It's common practice to have one or two rod holders in front.
 Use removable holders so that you can take them out when not in use or during transport.
 Mount holders within reach, but don't mount them so close that they interfere with paddling and landing fish.
-Adding height extensions to your rod holders is useful so that you don't have to bend too far to grab the rod.

 Most anglers will set up at least two rod holders behind the cockpit, placing one holder on each side.
 Flush mount holders work well for this application.
-This way, when not storing rods, holders won't clutter the kayak.

-Another popular approach is mounting a rod holder system, like Bass Pro Shops 3-Position Rod Rack, to a milk crate or office box.
+Another approach is mounting a rod holder system, like Bass Pro Shops 3-Position Rod Rack, to a milk crate or office box.
 Secure the holder in place with stainless steel nuts and bolts or use zip-ties.
 Most sit-on-top kayak tank wells will hold a crate and bungee cords and will help keep the accessory secure when paddling.

 Some flotation vests come with storage pockets — perfect for things like pliers, a tackle box or a portable VHF radio.
 Another popular option with many anglers are auto-inflatable vests, such as Mustang's Survival Deluxe Automatic Inflatable Life Jacket.
 The lack of bulk affords kayak anglers plenty of unrestricted movement in the boat.